appcelerator-forks/get-exact-location/README.md

 The best thing as far as Android is concerned is that this module doesn't require a native module built using the Play Services SDK.
-I previously used a module I built which used the Fused Location Provider and worked great, but Appcelerator doesn't handle modules built with the Play Services well - your app can't use modules built with different versions of the Play Services SDK, and it seems impossible to build modules using the latest versions of that SDK.
+I previously used a module I built which used the Fused Location Provider and worked great, but Appcelerator doesn't handle modules built with the Play Services SDK well - your app can't use modules built with different versions of the Play Services SDK, and it seems impossible to build modules using the latest versions of that SDK.
 So I do without it.
 The good news is that this CommonJS module works just as well as the native module I built before with the Fused Location Provider!
 Yay.